yugarinn/wrongulator/README.md

 # The Wrongulator

-A calculator that will (almost) always give you wrong answers, sometimes they won't even be numbers!
+A calculator that will (almost) always give you wrong answers, sometimes they won't even be numbers!<br>
 Because why not?

 ![](http://i.imgur.com/aJIeSJL.png)